 Once an invitation has expired we are unable to automatically reissue a new one.

-The next step is for the organisation that requested your vetting to request a new application for you.
-Please get in touch with them so they can restart the process.
+The next step is for the organisation that requested your vetting to resubmit a new request to us.
+Please get in touch with them so they can resubmit your details.